dustin-archive/layer-colors-scss/README.md

 #### `layer-colors($above, $below)`

-Output a color from two colors as if they were layered in Photoshop or a browser.
+Outputs a color from two colors as if they were layered in Photoshop or a browser.

 The resulting color is not an average.

 ```scss
 layer-colors(rgba(dodgerblue, 0.25), rgba(orange, 0.75))